 Completed and notarized Claim for Damages forms can be mailed to the Office of City Clerk, 808 W. Spokane Falls Blvd., Spokane, WA 99201-3342.

-Community Court is scheduled to resume on Monday, June 29, at the Northeast Community Center, and on Tuesday, June 30, at City Hall.
+Community Court resumes on Mondays at the Northeast Community Center, and on Tuesdays, at City Hall.